davidhuanggg/AI-Resume-Analyzer/README.md

-JobApp — Resume Parser & Career Exploration Tool
-Most job search tools match your resume to jobs you already know about.
+AI Resume Analyzer — Resume Parser & Career Exploration Tool Most job search tools match your resume to jobs you already know about.
 JobApp does the opposite — it reads your resume, understands your actual skills and experience, and surfaces roles in industries you might not have considered or didn't think were accessible to you.
 Upload a resume.
 Get back a set of job recommendations with context for why your background fits — even when it's not obvious.
 Live demo: https://jobapp-public.onrender.com/docs